Pseudo-Nonlinear Data Augmentation: A Constrained Energy Minimization Viewpoint

-\paragraph{Linear Methods.} Classical \emph{linear} dimension reduction techniques, such as Principal Component Analysis (PCA)~\citep{wold1987principal} and Singular Value Decomposition (SVD)~\citep{stewart1993early}, work by identifying the optimal linear subspace that minimizes reconstruction error, typically through the orthogonal projection of data onto this subspace.
-These methods are not only straightforward and explicit, but they also provide valuable geometric insights.
-For instance, PCA highlights the principal directions that capture the most variance in the data, uncovering important structural patterns.
+Learning-free data augmentation methods~\citep{maharana2022review} that do not rely on generative models are particularly appealing because they construct an explicit, low-dimensional ``latent space'' in which data can be represented and augmented with fine-grained and intuitive control and interpretability.
+These latent spaces are typically derived from classical \emph{dimension reduction} techniques such as Principal Component Analysis (PCA)\citep{wold1987principal} and Singular Value Decomposition (SVD)\citep{stewart1993early}.
+In general, these methods identify an optimal \emph{linear} subspace and then perform augmentations that respect this (Euclidean) geometry of the ambient subspace.
+Beyond their simplicity and transparency, linear methods also provide useful insights; for instance, PCA reveals principal directions that capture the dominant modes of variation in the data.

-However, one of the challenges in applying linear dimension reduction methods to data augmentation is the \emph{inverse} problem, where reconstructing the original data from the space of reduced dimension is highly non-trivial.
-While some studies have explored indirect approaches to using linear dimension reduction for data augmentation~\citep{abayomi2020data,sirakov2024training}, they are often application-specific and hard to generalize, limiting their broader applicability.
+A major limitation of linear dimension reduction for augmentation, however, is the difficulty of the \emph{inverse} problem: reconstructing high-dimensional data from low-dimensional representations without a learned decoder is often non-trivial.
+Some works attempt to circumvent this issue by leveraging linear dimension reduction only indirectly for augmentation~\citep{abayomi2020data,sirakov2024training}.
+Other approaches, such as mixup~\citep{zhang2018mixup}, bypass dimension reduction entirely and operate directly in the original data ambient space.
+While popular in practice due to simplicity, these methods are typically heuristic, application-specific, and harder to generalize.

-\paragraph{Non-Linear Methods.} The \emph{non-linear} generalizations, often called \emph{manifold learning}~\citep{meilua2024manifold}, offer an alternative approach to dimension reduction.
-Popular methods like t-SNE~\citep{geoffrey2002stochastic,van2008visualizing}, Isomap~\citep{tenenbaum2000global}, and UMAP~\citep{2018arXivUMAP} are based on the manifold hypothesis, which suggests that high-dimensional data lie on a lower-dimensional manifold within the ambient space.
-The goal is to uncover this manifold and develop a smooth embedding that captures the data's intrinsic low-dimensional structure.
-While classical manifold learning methods do not rely on black-box neural networks, they are computationally complex, prone to overfitting, and require careful hyperparameter tuning, making interpretation challenging~\citep{han2022enhance}.
+\emph{Non-linear} generalizations of dimension reduction is often referred to as \emph{manifold learning}~\citep{meilua2024manifold}, which provides an alternative route.
+Methods such as t-SNE~\citep{geoffrey2002stochastic,van2008visualizing}, Isomap~\citep{tenenbaum2000global}, and UMAP~\citep{2018arXivUMAP} aim to exploit the manifold hypothesis, which posits that high-dimensional data lie near a lower-dimensional manifold embedded in the ambient space.
+Their goal is to uncover this manifold and produce a smooth embedding that captures the intrinsic geometry of the data.